 Agile is one of the most popular development models in use today.
 And yet, even with an approach that promotes the benefits of iterative learning, constant testing, and short-term ‘sprints’ to deliver impactful parts of a project in stages, 1 in 6 software projects go up to 200% over budget.

 One of the challenges is that during a software project, the goalposts can move.
 Business leaders want to know when something is going to be “done”, even though the definition of success, or at least one of the milestones a team needs to reach often moves over time.
-Unless a project scope and every feature are outlined and agreed from the start, a flexible approach can mean that the client will suggest new features without much thought to the technical work – and therefore cost – required to deliver what they want.
+Unless a project scope and every feature are outlined and agreed upon from the start, a flexible approach can mean that the client will suggest new features without much thought to the technical work – and therefore cost – required to deliver what they want.

 When the definition of success keeps shifting, conflict can arise and budget estimates can turn into budget black holes.
 Or a project risks grinding to a halt, causing delays and ongoing problems.